influxdb-rs/influxdb-rust/README.md

     </a>
 </p>

 This library is a work in progress.
-Although we've been using it in production at [OpenVelo](https://openvelo.org/), we've prioritized features that fit our use cases.
 This means a feature you might need is not implemented yet or could be handled better.

 Pull requests are always welcome.
 See [Contributing](https://github.com/Empty2k12/influxdb-rust/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/Empty2k12/influxdb-rust/blob/master/CODE_OF_CONDUCT.md).